abhishek-kolapkar/Level-Supermind-Automation/README.md

   |   |   ├── test
           |   ├── java
               |   ├── base  (initialize AndroidDriver with capabilities and all pages)
-              |   ├── pages (all the locators and associated methods with Pagefctory conecepts)
+              |   ├── pages (all the locators and associated methods with Pagefctory concepts)
               |   ├── reports
-                      ├── ReportManager (initialization of Extent report object & apis) ├── TestListner   (capture test events - passed, failed, skipped, etc.)
+                      ├── ReportManager (initialization of Extent report object & APIs) ├── TestListner   (capture test events - passed, failed, skipped, etc.)

                   ├── tests
-                      ├── LoginWithEmail (whole login process using email with OTP verification) ├── LoginWithPhone (whole login process using phone with OTP verification)
+                      ├── LoginWithEmail (e2e login process using the email with OTP verification) ├── LoginWithPhone (e2e login process using the phone with OTP verification)

                   ├── utils
                       ├── Helper       (utility methods)
                       ├── CaptureTest  (TakeScreenshot)
-                      ├── Notification (Automate OTP from notification bar)
+                      ├── Notification (Automate OTP from the notification bar)
               |
               ├── resources
                   ├── properties  (Setup driver capabilities & login email/phone)